abstractinfrastructure/container-intro-tutorial/networking/README.md

   in the container's status.
 - Stop and delete the container.

+Binding a container service to a host IP and port is **how** container services are consumed by external entities and services.
+Understanding how it works and how you can remap ports (e.g. `8080` -> `80`) is essential to understanding how container services are consumed.

 [[Solution](./solutions.md#exercise-1)]

 ## Exercise 2

+Explore and gain an understanding of how a container network may be used.

 - Create a new `bridge` (default) network called `mynetwork`.
 - List the networks and ensure it is configured correctly.